 Strategic database planning allows marketers to confidently know who their patrons are and maximize the results of their marketing programs.

-By executing a strong email marketing strategy, theatres can increase ticket sales and attendance through targeted, personalized marketing communications.
+By having a theater marketing plan and executing a strong email marketing strategy, theatres can increase ticket sales and attendance through targeted, personalized marketing communications.
 It can also improve audience engagement and drive patron loyalty over time.